 Marginalised people benefit from our approach

-Citizens have used our methodology in a variety of challenging environments to secure tangible, relatively rapid improvements to essential services, with significant benefits for marginalised people.
+Citizens in a variety of challenging environments have managed to secure tangible, relatively rapid improvements to essential services, with significant benefits for marginalised people.
 When comparing citizen monitors who are more marginalised with those who are not (e.g. women vs. men), we have seen marginalised citizens gain (for example) similar levels of confidence to make complaints to local authorities.

 - In this initiative in Nepal, we have seen young people with disabilities play a leading role in monitoring and advocating for improved accessibility in schools and even allocation of budget by local authorities to support accessibility in the local area.

 Two areas we are keen to understand better are the sustainability and scalability of our approach.
 These challenges are particularly acute when we consider the importance of maintaining these benefits for everyone, especially the most marginalised.

 Other organisations have adopted or adapted our approach

 We are seeing CSOs adopt multiple elements of our approach, including current partners but also organisations we have not worked with before (who know about our methodology through partners).

 - In Nepal, Integrity Clubs have been successful in improving how schools are run to the extent that other schools in the local area are either starting their own clubs without our support, or requesting our support to do this.

 Through working with much larger organisations, like the Aga Khan Foundation and Restless Development, we have been able to apply our approach in new ways, and at a scale that Integrity Action could not manage alone.